Here's a quick reminder just how enormous Facebook is

 While there’s been a lot of hand-wringing recently about how teens are ditching Facebook, the company still dominates the social media sphere because it’s not just one network.

-During Facebook’s bang-up Q2 earnings, the company shared updates on each of its separate apps that serves as the perfect reminder about just how enormous Facebook is:
+At Facebook’s developers conference Wednesday afternoon, CEO Mark Zuckerberg put a up slide that serves as the perfect reminder about just how enormous Facebook is:

-That’s a 100 million bump for Messenger, a 150 million pop for Groups, and a 100 million surge for WhatsApp since Facebook’s last update in March.
-That’s three months ago.
+The social network has 1.4 billion users, Facebook Groups has 700 million users, WhatsApp has 700 million users, Messenger has 600 million users, and Instagram has 300 million users.

-While there’s undoubtedly a lot of cross-over in those user bases (and you can’t use Groups without a proper Facebook account and Facebook only just made it possible to use Messenger without a main account), Instagram and WhatsApp give Facebook access to younger and international users who might not use the main service.
+There’s definitely a lot of cross-over in those user bases — you can’t use Messenger or Groups without a proper Facebook account — but Instagram and Whatsapp do offer Facebook access to a wide selection of users it might not have otherwise.

-CEO Mark Zuckerberg told told Wired this spring that those apps are actually growing at a faster rate than Facebook’s core app.

-Of course, the company paid a pretty penny for those users.
-Facebook bought Instagram for $US1 billion in 2012 and WhatsApp for $US19 billion in 2014.

 Business Insider Emails & Alerts